mzmine/mzmine_documentation/docs/services/users.md

       retry.
     - Otherwise, try the alternative sign in by username and password.
 This requires an existing mzmine user that can also be registered on the website.

+4. My academic account expires soon, how to renew my account?
+    - Once the license is expired, on your next login you will need to update your user details and revalidate your academic email address.
+If successful this will grant another year in our academic non-profit program.
+    - During your profile update, you will have the chance to change to your new institution and email address.